’Twas the night before the night before Christmas,

 The next day the Gazette quoted Short as demanding of the men in the gambling rooms: “Skin out of here, every one of you!”

-Secrets didn’t stay secret long among the gambling fraternity in Cowtown.
+Secrets didn’t stay secret long among members of the gambling fraternity in Cowtown.
 A little elf had tipped off Charlie Wright: Something dapper this way comes.

 At least that is the account generally accepted by historians.